cappuccino/cappuccino.org/source/events/cappCon2016/index.html.markdown

 We're excited to announce the second ever full-blown conference dedicated to Cappuccino: CappCon 2016.

-It'll be in Liège (Belgium) on the 31st of March.
+It'll be in Liège (Belgium) on the 31st of March 2016.
 The event will be hosted by the [University Of Liege](https://www.ulg.ac.be).

+Differents topics are going to be treated as Cappuccino 0.9.9, how companies use Cappuccino, testing a Cappuccino Application and dealing with a large Cappuccino Application.

 Tickets are free and you can register yourself on this [meetup](http://meetup.com/cappuccino).